 Christmas Sausage Rolls – Easy festive sausage rolls

-It is the most wonderful year for party food!
+It is the most wonderful time of the year for party food!
 In this easy sausage roll recipe, I use Christmas spices to make the best and most delicious festive sausage rolls.
-They are a lovely bite-size piece of puff pastry, filled with pork sausage meat which was mixed with Christmas spices.
+They are lovely bite-size pieces of puff pastry, filled with pork sausage meat mixed with Christmas spices.
 These Christmas sausage rolls will be on your Christmas food ideas list time and time again.

 Why you’ll love this Christmas Sausage Rolls recipe